andreamoro-git/JurySelection-Replication_Package/README.md

 # JurySelection-Replication_Package

 Replication package for Andrea Moro and Martin Van der Linden: "Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures."
+(2023), Forthcoming, Journal of Law and Economics.
 The paper is available at https://arxiv.org/abs/2102.07222 or from the authors' websites

 Overview
 --------

-The code in this replication package constructs the simulated juries used to generate figures, tables, and other results in Moro and Van der Linden (2021) using Python.
+The code in this replication package constructs the simulated juries used to generate figures, tables, and other results in Moro and Van der Linden (2023) using Python.

 Data Availability and Provenance Statements
 ----------------------------